BruceKangCN/rest-client/README.md

 - `REALWORLD_BASE_URL`: base URL for the realworld API, default to `https://api.realworld.io/api/`
+- `REALWORLD_USER_USERNAME`: email used in reginster process, no default value
-- `REALWORLD_USER_EMAIL`: email used in login process, no default value
+- `REALWORLD_USER_EMAIL`: email used in reginster and login process, no default value
-- `REALWORLD_USER_PASSWORD`: password used in login process, no default value
+- `REALWORLD_USER_PASSWORD`: password used in reginster and login process, no default value

 > You can set them in a `.env` file in the project root directory:
 >
 > ```shell
 > REALWORLD_BASE_URL=https://api.realworld.io/api/
+> REALWORLD_USER_USERNAME=foo
 > REALWORLD_USER_EMAIL=foo@example.com
 > REALWORLD_USER_PASSWORD=abc123
 > ```